Colorina (Mexican TV series): Plot

 Gustavo Adolfo Almazán is a repressed millionaire married to an invalid named Alba.
 His life is dictated by his tyrannical mother Ana María.
 One night, Iván, a rascal brother-in-law of Gustavo, brings two drunken cabaret singers, Fernanda and Rita, to the Almazán household and they start a raucous party.
 This is how Gustavo meets Fernanda, alias Colorina (on account of her red hair) with whom he’ll share a passionate love affair.

 Ana María wants a grandchild and pays Fernanda to have a child with her son, on condition that she gives it to Alba to raise as her own.
 Although Fernanda initially agrees with the plan, she changes her mind after her son is born.
-Fernanda flees to Monterey, California where she starts a new life.
+Fernanda flees to Hermosillo, Sonora where she starts a new life.
 Twenty years later, Fernanda is a respectable matron, the prosperous owner of a boutique.
 She decides to return to Mexico and introduce her biological son and two adopted sons to the Almazán family to see if they can guess which one is Gustavo Adolfo’s son.